 You keep wet hair wrapped in a towel for way too long.
 A better idea would be to let your hair air-dry while you get dressed, and then start the blow-drying process.
 Going from a towel to a blow-dryer in seconds feeds to your hairfall problems since roots are the most vulnerable when wet.

 Minimizing heat damage is possible with a little help of a trusted heat-protectant spray.
-We recommend using the Wella Professionals EIMI Thermal Image Heat Protection Spray, Schwarzkopf Gliss Hair Repair Cares and Protects Total Repair Heat Protection Spray, L'Occitane Heat-Protective Control Mist.
+We recommend using the Wella Professionals EIMI Thermal Image Heat Protection Spray, Schwarzkopf Gliss Hair Repair Cares or the Protects Total Repair Heat Protection Spray, L'Occitane Heat-Protective Control Mist.

 You’re probably using the wrong brush.
 Go for a round brush for a voluminous, bouncy look.
 A boar-bristle brush is ideal for coarse, frizzy hair.